abij/az-account-switcher/README.md

   line utility.
 Ask user input for switching to another subscription.

 Options:
   -n INTEGER     Switch to this subscription number directly.
-  -v          Verbose: echo the azure-cli commands.
+  -v, --verbose  Verbose: echo the azure-cli commands.
   -h, --help     Show this message and exit.
 ```

 ### Example